isrand/hetsdk/README.md

 **Parameters**

 - `createEncryptedTopicConfiguration (CreateEncryptedTopicConfiguration)`: Object containing the parameters used to configure the encrypted topic.
 It contains the following keys:
-  - `participants (TopicParticipant[])`: Array of participants that will be part of the topic.
-The `TopicParticipant` object contains the following keys:
-    - `publicKey`: base64-encoded public key used for encryption.
+  - `participants (string[])`: Array of base64-encoded public keys used for encryption.
 The key's algorithm must match the chosen topic encryption algorithm.
   - `algorithm (EncryptionAlgorithms)`:  Enum that specifies the encryption algorithm and key size.
 Possible options are: `EncryptionAlgorithms.RSA2048`, `EncryptionAlgorithms.Kyber512`, `EncryptionAlgorithms.Kyber768`, `EncryptionAlgorithms.Kyber1024`.
   - `storageOptions (TopicStorageOptions)`: Object containing storage options for the topic artifacts:
     - `configuration (StorageOptions)`: Enum that specifies File Service (`StorageOptions.File`) or Consensus Service (`StorageOptions.Message`).